ilovespectra/EIP-Bot/README.md

 `npm run it` runs the bot end to end; which means you can integrate and test with github directly.
 It uses the typescript built script so don't forget to build that by using `npm run build` or `npm run watch`.

-1. Download your forked `EIPS` repo
+1. Download your forked `HIPS` repo
 2. Create a [Github Token](/creating-a-personal-access-token)
 3. Create a PR in your forked repo doing anything, I recommend just editing a couple lines in an already existing EIPs
 4. Create a .env variable in the root dir with the following information defined: